 This includes putting forward the allegations to the employee, ideally in person or via phone/Zoom, allowing the employee to respond within a reasonable timeframe and a show-cause process that ensures fundamental fairness and natural justice.

-If you wish to discuss your unfair dismissal or a flawed investigation, please contact 1800 333 666 and we can assist you in assessing your eligibility to lodge a claim.
+If you wish to discuss the allegations aggressive behaviour against you, your unfair dismissal or a flawed investigation, please contact 1800 333 666 and we can assist you in assessing your eligibility to lodge a claim.

 FWC 1171.